-TEXIT CREDIT was created specifically for the unique credit repair and credit building needs of TNM, it’s members, and those who wish to join the TNM.
+TEXIT CREDIT was created specifically for the unique credit repair and credit building needs of Texans, and those who wish to drastically improve their credit.
 As the best-in-industry credit repair firm TEXIT CREDIT has UNIQUE abilities that no other credit repair firm has:

 When you enroll into TEXIT CREDIT Repair services you will be able to instantly access your own Credit Reports (username/password protected) from all three major credit bureaus, and monitor your credit every single day.
 Watch as we force negative items to be deleted off your credit reports.
 You will also be able to upload correspondence to us that the credit bureaus send to you.
-As a TNM member-client, you can contact us anytime with questions or concerns.
+As a Texit Member Client, you can contact us anytime with questions or concerns.

 MORE THAN JUST CREDIT REPAIR

 Are you being harassed by creditors and bill collectors or simply buried in too much debt or student loans?
 You can even set-up a no-cost, no-obligation consultation with our Consumer Defense/Debt Litigation Attorneys – all in one place.
 Right here on the TEXIT CREDIT website.

 Once your credit is fully repaired, we can add perfect credit to your credit reports for a credit score boost!
 And when your credit is ready, we can even help you secure a low-cost mortgage through our preferred mortgage lenders.

 Texit Credit is a unique Credit Repair firm built from the ground up to assist our clients with their credit repair needs.
 Texit Credit is here to help you meet your credit repair goals.
 No matter your credit history and financial standing, our credit repair services are designed to help you dramatically improve your credit score.
 We are professional credit repair experts and experienced credit repair processors working together with the best Texas Consumer Defense / Debt Litigation Attorneys.